coppertop-bones/bones/docs/maintian/detail/bones syntax for programmers.md

 ## bones syntax for programmers

-Bones syntax is based on Smalltalk (“In contrast, the Smalltalk syntax which ObjC is based on incubated ~10 years at Xerox PARC in Alan Kay’s Learning Research Group, which was focused on making the computer accessible as a problem-solving tool for _**children and non-programmer adults**_.”) and q/kdb.
+Bones syntax is based on Smalltalk and q/kdb. (“In contrast, the Smalltalk syntax which ObjC is based on incubated for 10 years at Xerox PARC in Alan Kay’s Learning Research Group, and focused on making the computer accessible as a problem-solving tool for _**children and non-programmer adults**_.”).

 At a high level the syntax is structured as lists of phrases.